ilyaskurikhin/beesim/README.md

 It defines the ways in which objects move in the environment.

+### Hive

+There can be a limited number of hive in the environment.
+Each hive has a limited number of bees and a level of nectar that varied.

 ### Bee

-There are several kinds of Bee in the project
+There are several kinds of Bee in the project.

 #### Queen Bee